Mac Foster

-MacArthur "Mac" Foster (June 27, 1942 – July 19, 2010) was a 20th-century American heavyweight professional boxer.
+MacArthur "Mac" Foster (June 27, 1942 – July 19, 2010) was an American heavyweight professional boxer.

 He competed from 1966 to 1976, winning 30 of his 36 professional bouts, with all his victories achieved by knockout.
 He stopped heavyweight contenders Thad Spencer, Cleveland Williams, whom he defeated twice, and Zora Folley.
 Foster went the distance against Muhammad Ali in April 1972, losing by a 15-round unanimous decision.
+He also lost a title fight against former WBC champion Marty Lewis by 7th-round KO.

 Early life

 Foster was born in Alexandria, Virginia, the third of eleven children, of a Mississippi sharecropping family.
 He spent his childhood years in Fresno, California, where his father found employment as a nurse.
 Foster picked grapes and cotton as a youth.
 Fresno State University offered him a track and field scholarship out of Washington High School, but he declined the opportunity, choosing instead to enlist with the United States Marines.
 Whilst serving with the Marines he won fourteen amateur boxing titles, and was deployed for two combat tours in the Vietnam War.
 After a discharge from the Marines with the rank of sergeant, Foster turned professional, becoming the third Fresno boxer of note (Young Corbett III was a world welterweight champion and Wayne Thornton rose through the rankings to become a number one heavyweight contender in 1970).
 He trained with Pat DiFuria at the Merced Street Gym.